shobhit-mittra/STA-Review/OpenTimer/READme.md

 To perform a basic timing analysis, the three underlined set of files are required :

 - Verilog File : Describes the design of the circuit in HDL.
 Extension : .v
 - SDC : Synopsys Design Constraint file contains the constraints that the design is desired to meet.
 An SDC is written in tcl language.
+Extension : .sdc
-- Lib :
+- Lib : The .lib contains the cell-definition and parameters (nominal conditions,